 I visit schools all over the country and a question I get asked an awful lot is, ‘What advice can you give to young writers?’
-So I thought I might chat here on My Kinda Book for those of you who are writers.
+So I thought I'd share with those of you who are writers or want to be

-There are masses of resources for these online including www.booktrust.org, who have a section dedicated to advice for young writers and prizes and also www.bbc.co.uk who run writing competitions and publish online advice for young people.
+There are masses of resources for these online including www.booktrust.org, who have a section dedicated to advise young writers.
+The BBC also runs writing competitions and publishes online advice for young people.

 Entering and hopefully getting shortlisted in competitions really helps build your confidence and the more you write . . . the better you will get!